coderRayhan/IUMS/README.md

 -   Add Arabic Translations throughout the MVC Project.
 You can find the Dictionary under the Resources Folder in the Web Project.
 -   Ensure the code quality.

-Let's make this the best .NET 5 Clean Architecture Template.

 ## Contributing